EntropyString/EntropyString-Swift/README.md

 The `Random` constructor allows for three separate cases:

-  - No argument defauls to the `charSet32` characters.
+  - No argument defaults to the `charSet32` characters.
-  - One of six default `CharSet`s can be specified.
+  - One of six predefined `CharSet`s can be specified.
   - A string representing the characters to use can be specified.

-The 3rd option above will throw an `EntropyStringError` if the characters string isn't appropriate for creating a `CharSet`.
+The last option above will throw an `EntropyStringError` if the characters string isn't appropriate for creating a `CharSet`.
   ```swift
   do {
     try random.use("abcdefg")